Is It Worth Buying Heat Pumps in the UK?

-Heat pumps are a kind of green energy being mainly used in Sweden, Switzerland and some parts of Austria, when speaking about Europe.
+Heat pumps are a kind of green energy being mainly used in Sweden, Switzerland and some parts of Austria when speaking about Europe.
 Both the EU and national governments have enacted rules and are making plans to reduce carbon emission by 2020.
 In order to have a clear picture of the current geothermal situation in the UK, it is interesting to look at the regulations and the challenges that heat pumps present.
+With the new heat and buildings strategy coming up, it is expected to further increase the installations of various heat pumps as a low carbon heating solution.

 Which Factors Affect Heat Pumps Purchases?